-Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to 240.10D-1(b).

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act). $\Box$ Yes $\square$ No
+Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to \$240.10D-1(b). $\square$ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act). $\square$ Yes $\square$ No

-The aggregate market value of the voting and non-voting common equity held by non-affiliates, computed by reference to the closing sales price of such common equity as of the last business day of the registrant's most recently completed second fiscal quarter, was \$136,402,586.
+The aggregate market value of the voting and non-voting common equity held by non-affiliates, computed by reference to the closing sales price of such common equity as of the last business day of the registrant's most recently completed second fiscal quarter, was \$121,628,653.

-The number of shares of the registrant's common stock, \$0.001 par value, outstanding as of March 21, 2023 was 22,442,571.
+The number of shares of the registrant's common stock, \$0.001 par value, outstanding as of March 25, 2024 was 25,623,674.